Metsker/Unity-Event-Bus/README.md

 [**Watch the tutorial video here**](https://youtu.be/4_DTAnigmaQ)

-You can also check out my [YouTube channel](https://www.youtube.com/@git-amend?sub_confirmation=1) for more Unity content.
+You can also check out author's [YouTube channel](https://www.youtube.com/@git-amend?sub_confirmation=1) for more Unity content.

 ## Installation and Setup
 Since this is a Unity-centric project, you will need to have Unity installed on your system.
 The EventBus codebase is entirely C# and conforms to the .NETFramework v4.7.1 standards.